 Repeat often.

 One way to repeat the procedures often is to gather them on the carpet and use MDMD Question Cards or “What do I do when… cards”.
-Have a set ready to go near the carpet and grab them once a week on Mondays or as needed to quickly go through a few of them to get them restarted after the weekend.
+Grab a set ready to go near the carpet and easily use them once a week on Mondays.
+Or you can quickly go through a few of them to restart after the weekend!

 Grab your MDMD Question Cards down below!